JOURNAL OF GENTRY GENEALOGY

 (This writer cannot vouch for the dates of birth presented here which are said to come from bible records.
 Most of them do, however, correlate well with census records where those records are available.
 Joseph's family has been studied extensively by Virginia Jernigan Murphy, a great-granddaughter of Jarret Gentry.
 She has corresponded extensively with other genealogists on Gentry forums, mailing lists, and by e-mail.
 She has also contributed articles to the "Gentry Family Gazette & Genealogy Exchange"<8>.
 Her extensive data has been used to supplement material found by the writer.)

-This Joseph Gentry, who spent his last years in Coffee County, Tennessee, has been the subject of an unusually large number of confused and mistaken statements as to his ancestry, his marriages, and his children.
-Undoubtedly this is because there were several Joseph Gentrys who were living in Tennessee in the early days of its settlement, and genealogists have not always been careful about separating or able to separate them.
-In particular this Joseph has been confused with the Joseph of Carter/Johnson County, Tennessee.
-Joseph of Coffee County had very few documentary records to his name in his earlier years, but it seems certain that he moved to Franklin County, Tennessee by 1812<6>.
-During the latter years of his life, he lived in the northern part of that county for many years, first as a resident of Franklin County, then when Coffee County was created from Franklin County in 1836, as a resident of Coffee County.
+This Joseph Gentry ("Joseph of Botetourt County") has been the subject of an unusually large number of confused and mistaken statements as to his ancestry, his marriages, and his children.
+Undoubtedly this is because there were several Joseph Gentrys who were living in Tennessee in the early days of its settlement, and genealogists have not always been careful about separating them.
+In particular this Joseph has been confused with the Joseph of Hanover County, Virginia, and later Carter/Johnson County, Tennessee.
+Our present Joseph had very few documentary records to his name in his earlier years, but it seems certain that he moved to Franklin County, Tennessee by 1812 when he and his brother were included in the enumeration of tithables for that county<6>.
+He left Franklin County for a time, but returned to live in the northern part of the county for many years, first as a resident of Franklin County, then when Coffee County was created from Franklin County in 1836, as a resident of Coffee County.

 Who was Joseph's Father?